scollins83/CarND-Advanced-Lane-Lines/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-I'm noticing that if there are shadows or any imperfections in the left yellow line, the video seems to skip and make the curve larger than it should be.
-While I reduced it in the current codebase through trial and error, in the future to try to combat this, I would try other color combinations to see if I could clean up the video at all.
+Even after extensive tuning, adding and subtracting various thresholding techniques,  the model still has some trouble if there are tree shadows on the left yellow line, and then has some recovery trouble after that inital skip happens.
+This is pronounced on the first large right curve, but did improve significantly on subsequent similar curves.
+In the future to try to combat this, I would keep trying other color combinations to see if I could clean up the video at all, and if this were for a professional setting, I would take the time to code up something to try a grid search of sorts on the thresholding parameters and generated some sort of 'ground truth' to probably fit a classifier so a machine learning model could be trained to optimize the grid search (right now on tuning, I just eyeball it, but if it could pick up just like, the dimensions of the green part on a grayscale version of the image as ground truth, it may be possible to do this).
 Also, I would maybe explore some of the items from our first lane lines project which treated lines color agnostically and apply them to this project as well.
 I noticed when I tried to apply the current pipeline to the challenge video, writing on the pavement and interruptions in the left line DID cause the pipeline to fail, so again, I would try to pick out parallel lines to start, maybe try something other than the one-dimensional convolutional method to see if other approaches get better results, and borrow some things from the first lane lines lesson to try to get the pipeline to ignore painted writing on the road.